Lourdes apparitions: 21 February

-The 7th appearance (23 February)
+23 February

 About 150 people were present.
 Jean-Baptiste Estrade (a tax inspector), Duffo (a court official), and the officers from the garrison were present.
 Soubirous said later that the lady had told her a secret, which was only for her alone; this secret was never revealed to anyone.

-The 8th appearance (24 February)
+24 February

 About 250 people were present.
 The message of the lady was: "Penance!
 Penance!
 Penance!
 Pray to God for sinners!
 Kiss the ground as an act of penance for sinners!"

-The 9th appearance (25 February)
+25 February

 Soubirous was interrogated again.
 The spring reportedly began to flow a day later.